deltachat/deltachat-pages/en/help.md

 - Messages from contacts **contacted by you**
 - **Replies** to messages sent by you

-Messages by other Delta Chat users appear as a **contact request**.
+Messages from others appear as a **contact request**.
 You need to accept the request before you can reply.
 You can also decline it if you don't want to chat with them for now.

-E-mails from others, which were not sent with Delta Chat, don't appear in your app by default.
+E-mails which were not sent with Delta Chat don't appear in your app by default.
 In the "Chats & Media" settings, you can make Delta Chat show either all e-mails or only those by accepted contacts.

 ### Does Delta Chat support images, videos and other attachments?